CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_infantandtoddlernutrition_breastfeeding_newborn_breastfeeding_basics_html.md

 -----------------------------

-For more information on what to expect while breastfeeding, visit CDC’s [What to Expect While Breastfeeding](/nutrition/InfantandToddlerNutrition/breastfeeding/what-to-expect.html).
+For more information on what to expect while breastfeeding, visit CDCaÌ‚â‚¬TMs [What to Expect While Breastfeeding](/nutrition/InfantandToddlerNutrition/breastfeeding/what-to-expect.html).

 Breastfeeding is a learning process.
-Each baby and mother’s experience with breastfeeding is different.
+Each baby and motheraÌ‚â‚¬TMs experience with breastfeeding is different.
 It is important that your baby has a good latch.
 This helps your baby get enough breast milk.
 Below are signs of a good or bad latch.

 ### Signs of a good latch

 ![A mother breastfeeding her newborn child](/nutrition/infantandtoddlernutrition/breastfeeding/images/newborn-breastfeeding-500px.jpg?_=86267)
-* Your baby’s mouth is open wide over the areola (the darker colored area around your nipple), with lips turned out.
+* Your babyaÌ‚â‚¬TMs mouth is open wide over the areola (the darker colored area around your nipple), with lips turned out.
-* Your baby’s chin is resting against the breast, baby’s chest and stomach are against your body, baby’s head is straight and not turned to the side.
+* Your babyaÌ‚â‚¬TMs chin is resting against the breast, babyaÌ‚â‚¬TMs chest and stomach are against your body, babyaÌ‚â‚¬TMs head is straight and not turned to the side.
 * You can see and hear your baby swallowing while breastfeeding.
 * Your baby is swallowing regularly.